 A degree in business can lead to careers in a variety of organizations in areas such as:

 Students in majors other than Business Administration may minor in Business.
 The Business minor requires a total of 18 credit hours including Principles of Accounting 1 and 2, Principles of Management, Microeconomics, Macroeconomics, and Principles of Marketing.

 An associate degree in business is also offered by the School of Business.
 The associate degree requires a total of 60 credit hours including 34 hours in University Studies, 21 hours in Business, 5 hours of support courses and a general elective.

-The Bachelor of Science of Business Administration – Human Resource Management requires a total of 120 credit hours to complete.
+The Bachelor of Science in Business Administration – Human Resource Management program requires a total of 120 credit hours to complete.

 Human resource practitioners have overwhelmingly indicated how valuable a degree in business with a human resources concentration is for job placement and career success.
 Spalding’s Business degree with a concentration in Human Resource Management can prepare you to enjoy a career in one of the following areas:

 - Recruitment and selection

 As the first University in Kentucky to offer a marketing degree with a digital focus, Spalding’s business degree with a marketing concentration prepares you with current, up-to-date digital marketing principles in a core marketing curriculum.
 You will learn marketing fundamentals combined with topics such as search engine marketing, social media marketing, mobile marketing, and internet advertising.